The anniversary of when I squeezed out of my mom rolled around and somehow on paper, I’m more than a quarter of a century old. Black magic.

-I remember when Hub’s dad gave us the check, the first thing I did was grab it and waved it in his face and said “no no, you have to take it back.
+I remember when Hub’s dad gave us the check, the first thing I did was grab it and waved it in his face and said “no-no, you have to take it back.
 We can’t take this.”
 At the time I was so shocked at the gesture I forgot that it was pretty rude to reject a gift.
-Usually gifts are coming from a good place, and loved ones can be sensitive about having their generosity rejected.
-If there’s no big strings attached, just accept their support (and don’t mention later that you didn’t ask for it – that’s a pending fight).
+Usually, gifts are coming from a good place, and loved ones can be sensitive about having their generosity rejected.
+If there are no big strings attached, just accept their support (and don’t mention later that you didn’t ask for it – that’s a pending fight).

 Eh…I haven’t had much success with rejecting gifts as you can see.
 My mom won’t listen and Hub’s dad found our protest amusing (just feeding the family prankster.)
 If there are strings attached the best thing is to have an open communication…on the phone if you’re chicken like me.
 Be direct and ask if there are strings attached – reaffirm it’s a gift.

 - 4 Profound Things I Wish I Knew Before Growing Up